Updated on 27/11/2025 | Published on 25/12/2024

 - Tablao Flamenco Cordobes:A classic venue known for its traditional and high-quality flamenco shows.
 It’s one of the most iconic tablaos in the city.

-- Tablao Cordobés New Venue: El Duende:A modern space that blends contemporary artistic expression with traditional flamenco elements.
+- El Duende:A modern venue that combines contemporary artistic styles with traditional flamenco roots

 - City Hall:Offers a convenient 10pm show, perfect for after-dinner entertainment.
 Photography and filming are allowed during the performance.